 This article includes discussion of lacunar infarction, lacunar infarct, and lacunar stroke.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-In this article, the author reports developments including new clinical MRI correlations and distinct imaging patterns associated with gender, age, vascular risk factors, and race-ethnicity.
-A possible implication of vascular stiffness in the pathogenesis of lacunar infarction is also emphasized.
+In this article, the author reports developments including clinical MRI correlations and distinct imaging patterns associated with gender, age, vascular risk factors, genetic make up, and race-ethnicity.
+A possible implication of vascular stiffness and involvement of the blood brain barrier in the pathogenesis of lacunar infarction is also emphasized.